'Exploring the Chiltern Escarpment': a walk between Coombe Hill and Whiteleaf Hill

 This is an area of open access chalk grassland and woodland with great views.
 This is a great place to see orchids and other chalk downland flowers in the summer.
 Up on Pulpit Hill are the remains of an ancient hill fort, a scheduled ancient monument.
 Pulpit Hill, together with BBOWT's Grangelands and Rifle Butts site, is a Site of Special Scientific Interest.
 The interest of the site lies in the mixture of high forest and open grassland together with the past history of partial clearance for agriculture and later reversion to woodland.
 The grasslands are particularly rich in invertebrates, including the marbled white and chalk hill blue butterflies and populations of glow worms.
 The large Roman Snail can also be found in the grassland.
 Further along on your right, the disused Rifle Butts were used for target practice during the Second Boer War.
 The area wasn’t fully cleared of munitions until 2013.

 Go through the gate and up some steps to meet a sunken track.
-Turn right, then immediately left up some more steps to another gate.
+Turn right, then after 30 metres, left up some more steps to another gate.
 Go through the gate, but instead of following the Ridgeway path, bear left for a few metres, up the small grassy hill in front of you.
 It is called Chequers Knap and offers fine views.
 From Chequers Knap, turn back to meet the Ridgeway again, following it to your left across an area of open woodland and grassland.
-Look out for the Jabberwocky Tree on your right, wrapped in a coloured scarf with Lewis Carol’s famous nonsense poem.

 This small hill offers fine views of the Aylesbury Vale and Beacon Hill.
 Look out for the tower of Great Kimble Church.
 In the summer months, Chequers Knap is covered in numerous chalk grassland flowers, which are visited by a wide variety of butterflies, bees and other insects.